uwuzumaki/top-weather-app/README.md

 ## Issues

 The API key for the weather app is stored inside the javascript.
 The lesson specified not to worry about it as it will be solved in future lessons.

+As this project doesn't use a bundler like webpack, I linked the stylesheets separately in the html rather than importing it.